 - Income limits: There are no limits to contributions based on your income.

 - RMDs: Traditional IRAs are subject to required minimum distributions (RMDs).
-You must begin to take RMDs by April 1 of the year following the year you reach age 70.5 if you were born before July 1, 1949, regardless of whether you need the funds.
+You must begin to take distributions by April 1 of the year after you reach age 70.5 if you were born before July 1, 1949, regardless of whether you need the funds.
 Note that the SECURE Act, signed in 2019, dictates that you don’t have to take distributions until you reach 72 if your 70th birthday was on July 1, 2019, or later.

 - Penalties: Traditional IRA contributions are generally treated as ordinary income and are subject to income taxes.
 If you withdraw from your IRA before age 59.5, you may be subject to early-distribution penalties that can be up to 10% in penalty tax.
 There are some exceptions to this tax penalty, such as withdrawing money to pay a medical insurance premium after losing your job or becoming totally and permanently disabled.